Collision of Performance and Music

 Silversides: Excerpt – Exiting the Necker Cube

-Nori paid little attention to the talking suit, instead focused on her cuffed wrists locked into the grommet of the table, which like her chair, was bolted into the concrete floor.
-She studied the burn marks and scratches on the metal, wondering how many others had sat here to the drone of these same questions, whether they were a petty thief or, as she was, someone who had just traveled twenty light years and back through time.
+Nori paid little attention to the talking suit, but instead focused on her cuffed wrists locked into the grommet of the table, which like her chair, was bolted into the concrete floor.
+She studied the blue burn marks and scratches along the metal tabletop, wondering how many others had sat here to the drone of these same questions, whether they were a petty thief or, as she was, someone who had traveled twenty light years and back through time.

-She raised her attention to the decorated suit of the man, with the port of his belly and chubby arms braced on the table-top, with his manicured fingers rolling inches away from her own.
-How easy it would be to reach out and break every one of them before you would ever feel the blinding pain of it, she streamed into him.
+She raised her attention to the decorated suit with the port of his belly and chubby arms braced on the table, his manicured fingernails rolling inches away from her own.
+How easy it would be for me to reach out and break every one of your fingers, she streamed into him.

 Without knowing why, he curled his fingers into his palms